 DManD plays a central role in the strategic long-term development of SUTD and has an ambitious goal that in 10 years DManD will catalyze new products, create entire industries centered in Singapore based on digital design and manufacturing, and provide the human capital that will help establish Singapore as a world leader in high‐value‐added digital manufacturing.

-David Rosen is a Professor in the School of Mechanical Engineering at the Georgia Institute of Technology, where he served as Director of the Rapid Prototyping & Manufacturing Institute.
-He received his Ph.D. at the University of Massachusetts in 1992 in mechanical engineering.
-His research interests include computer-aided design, additive manufacturing, and design methodology.
-He has industry experience, working as a software engineer at Computervision Corp. and a Visiting Research Scientist at Ford Research Laboratories.
+David Rosen is a Professor in the School of Mechanical Engineering at the Georgia Institute of Technology, where he is Director of the Rapid Prototyping & Manufacturing Institute.
+Additionally, he is the Research Director of the Digital Manufacturing & Design Centre at the Singapore University of Technology & Design.
+He received his Ph.D. at the University of Massachusetts in mechanical engineering.
+His research interests include computer-aided design, additive manufacturing (AM), and design methodology.
+Most of his research is focused on design for additive manufacturing, including conceptual design methods, design methods for part-material-process problems, and topology optimization methods.
 He is a Fellow of ASME and has served on the ASME Computers and Information in Engineering Division Executive Committee.
-He is the recipient of the 2013 Solid Freeform Fabrication Symposium, International Freeform and Additive Manufacturing Excellence (FAME) Award and the co-author of a leading textbook in the area.
+In the standards community, he chairs the ASTM F42 subcommittee on design for additive manufacturing.
+He is the recipient of the 2013 Solid Freeform Fabrication Symposium, International Freeform and Additive Manufacturing Excellence (FAME) Award and is a co-author of a leading textbook on AM.